 the Christian Scriptures (usually referred to as the New Testament) can be trusted to represent the true events surrounding the life, death, resurrection and return of Christ, or they can't.

 If we do not believe them to represent the true history of the original Church, then why read them?
 Why write about them?
 Why spend our time and energy disproving them or proving them to be false?
 Why not find another past time which more suits our tastes?
 The Scriptures were written to be believed.
 They were written to reveal and open up, to elucidate and illuminate, but only for those who approach them with an open heart, with a meek and quite spirit.
 To the agnostic, to the unbeliever and doubter they remain a sealed book.

 It is generally recognized that for the first century Church, the great dividing line of that era is A.D.
 70. Everything that happened before the destruction of the city and temple and nation of Israel is drastically different from everything which happened afterwards.
 Before that date, the Christian Church was thriving and expanding throughout the Roman Empire.
 But after the fall of Jerusalem their progress and expansion seem to vanish into thin air and all becomes deathly quiet.
 Before that date there is much written concerning the activities of the apostles and disciples of our Lord.
-In the decades just after that date, very little is known.
+In the decades just after that date, very little if anything is known.

 If we are willing to consider the possibility or even accept the premise that Yeshua returned and gathered together His followers into His kingdom in A.D.
 70, that would explain what happened.
 Then there would have been no faithful believers left on earth and that would account for the blank which is left on that page in the history of the Church.
 Of course if that was the case, then the Biblical writers could not have written after A.D.
 70 for there would have been no true fellowships, no true congregations, no true Church left on earth.
 All would have stopped and ceased to exist.